antony-black/Cosmo_site/README.md

 # cosmo_site
-Applied html, css, jquery.
+Applied HTML, SCSS, Grid, Flex Box, jquery, BEM, adaptive layout.
 The main theme is flights to the moon and other planets.